 Sites like Zazzle and Custom Ink help you create these perfect, and hilarious, gift-giving moments.
-If you have an idea for a custom job, then Cyber Monday may be the perfect day as many sites offer flash sales and deep discounts.
+If you have an idea for a custom gift, Cyber Monday may be the perfect day to place an order.
+Many sites offer flash sales and deep discounts.

 Don’t forget small and local business owners

-Small businesses have their own day on November 26 which is Small Business Saturday, but that doesn’t mean the owners stop offering deals once they close up shop.
+Small businesses have their own day on November 26 called Small Business Saturday.
+However, that doesn’t mean the owners stop offering deals once they close up shop.

-If you have a favorite boutique or local merchant with an online presence, be sure to check out their website on Cyber Monday.
+If you have a favorite boutique or local merchant with an online presence, check out their website on Cyber Monday.

 You can also use sites like Etsy, which help facilitate interaction between you and independent sellers.